Ukraine's comedian-turned-president makes North American debut in Toronto

 - Sign up for CTVNews.ca's Capital Dispatch newsletter, delivered twice weekly to your inbox and every day during the election

-Zelenskiy, a popular actor and comedian with no previous political experience, is to meet Prime Minister Justin Trudeau at a major international conference on his future that opens today, and that Canada is hosting.
+The meeting marked the North American debut of Ukraine's President Volodymyr Zelenskiy, who projected bonhomie before and after his meeting with Prime Minister Justin Trudeau.
+Zelenskiy, a popular actor and comedian with no previous political experience, easily won this spring's presidential election, unseating Petro Poroshenko.

-Zelenskiy easily won this spring's presidential election, unseating Petro Poroshenko, and sparking concern about whether someone who played the Ukrainian president in a fictional TV drama was cut out for the actual job.
+His appearance in Toronto is partly about allaying concern over whether someone who played the Ukrainian president in a TV drama was cut out for the actual job.
+Representatives from more than three dozen countries and international finance organizations want to see continued momentum on Poroshenko's five years of reforms.

-But Zelenskiy has worked quickly, dissolving his country's parliament and pushing forward with new elections for that assembly later this month, a timeline that was months ahead of its previous schedule.
+Zelenskiy also met David Lipton, the first deputy managing director of the International Monetary Fund, which has in the past frozen billions in reconstruction money for Ukraine because of concerns over corruption.

-Shevchenko says the three-day conference will see representatives from 30 countries participating as well as representatives from major international institutions such as the International Monetary Fund and the World Bank.
+Volker said Lipton expressed concerns about the lack of "legal certainty" in Ukraine -- the rules-based stability that gives potential investors confidence they need to enter the market.

 In 2014, Russia annexed Ukraine's Crimean Peninsula in the worst breach of Europe's borders since the Second World War, an act Canada and its Western allies view as illegal.
 Russia has also fomented a pro-Kremlin insurgency in the country's east that has left more than 13,000 dead.